Stem Cell Treatment for ankylosing spondylitis stage 4 Advanced

 Symptoms & Complications of Axial Spondyloarthritis

-As Ankylosing spondylitis develops, patients report chronic inflammation in the spine, and radiology scans often show new bone formation in all spinal cord segments.
-Eventually, the calcification of vertebral and paravertebral ligaments will aggravate nerve endings, resulting in chronic pain.
-The rate of new bone formation varies from patient to patient but is generally caused by increased differentiation of osteoblast cells.
+As Ankylosing spondylitis progresses, patients report chronic spinal inflammation, and radiographic imaging often shows new bone formation across all spinal segments.
+Eventually, calcification of vertebral and paravertebral ligaments will aggravate nerve endings, resulting in chronic pain.
+The rate of new bone formation varies from patient to patient but is generally attributable to increased differentiation of osteoblast cells.
 Patients diagnosed with spinal arthritis are at very high risk of developing spinal fractures, osteoporosis, lupus, spinal cord injuries, hypertension, heart diseases such as CHF, pulmonary complications leading to COPD or IPF (upper portion of the lung), and metabolic syndromes such as sarcopenia, type 1 diabetes, type 2 diabetes, neuropathy, femoral nerve pain and diabetic nephropathy.
-Patients with AS also have a higher prevalence of dementia and Alzheimers, primary Sjogren’s Syndrome, ALS, and MND compared with the general public.
+Patients with AS also have a higher prevalence of dementia and Alzheimer’s, primary Sjogren’s Syndrome, ALS, and MND compared with the general public.
 If left untreated, the condition degenerates over time, resulting in spinal mobility loss and limitations in lateral and anterior flexion movement.
 Other systemic failures common for patients with AS include weight loss, chronic fatigue, and fever.
-Pain is often worse when resting for most patients but can improve with light physical activity.
+Pain is often worse with rest for most patients but can improve with light physical activity.
 [2]

 Diagnosing Ankylosing Spondylitis Stage 4 Advanced